wemake-services/wemake-vue-template/template/docs/template/development.md

 After your dependencies are installed, run `yarn dev` to start a development server.

-## Making commit

-We run tests and linting on each commit to be sure that nothing will break.
-We use [`husky`](https://github.com/typicode/husky) to handle [pre-commit hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

-You need to install these hooks only once.
-It is done automatically when you run `yarn install`.
-Make sure that `git` repo exists at this moment.
-If not, create it with `git init` and reinstall dependencies.

 ## Dev tools

 For the best development experience, we can recommend [`vscode`](editors.md).